rafaelsantos1993/sign_up_form/README.md

 # sign_up_form
-Sing up form in js, HTML and CSS, to practice.
+Sing up form in js, HTML and CSS, to practice form styling and usage.
+Validated only in the client side.